 4. Enjoy the temporary exhibitions at the Matadero

-The Matadero used to be a slaughterhouse in the South of Madrid until it was reformed into the arts and culture centre it is now.
+The Matadero used to be a slaughterhouse in the South of Madrid until it was reformed into the arts and culture center it is now.
 They host open-air cinemas, international Christmas markets, and temporary modern art exhibitions.
 And those exhibitions tend to be very interactive and bizarre.
 You should check them out!

 6. Check out the current exhibition at “Palacio de Cristal”